List of Baahubali characters: Strukaal

 A long lost civilization known for its king Durkaal, who defeated a demoness who was terrorizing the village by sealing her in an urn using a strand of his hair.

 Strukaal Worshiping Tribe

 A tribe of savage-like folk who intend to guard the magical urn left by the Strukaals.
 They can behave violently and are misunderstood by the public, and are not used to the existence of large city networks.

 Wandering Tribe

 A tribe of nomadic explorers and combatants led by Mahabali, a friend of Kattappa.
 The tribe members appear to have makeup giving them blue skin and ornaments that resemble Hindu deities.

 Splinter Wandering Tribe

 A tribe that defected from the Wondering Tribe and practices a similar culture.

 Forest Tribe

 A tribe of proclaimed forest guardians who oppose outsider hunting, they wear animal skin and worship the mythical warthog Old Father.

 Foreign Kingdoms

-Character are seen hailing from lands including China, Scandinavia, Japan, Mongolia, Ireland, and Arabia.
+Characters are seen hailing from foreign lands including China, Scandinavia, Japan, Mongolia, Ireland, and Arabia.

+Family Tree

+A detailed family tree of the Royal Families of Mahishmati, Kuntala, Vaithalika, Kadarimandalam and Rudragni.